articles

 Author

-She is one of many young adults who are referred to as educated youth (知识青年).
-She didn’t go to university, but it doesn’t take more than a high school education to count as educated youth.
-She isn’t the first educated youth to arrive in the village she is sent to either.
-The one who has stayed longest in the village in 1975 had arrived there 9 years earlier.
+She is one of many young adults referred to as educated youth (知识青年).
+Although she didn’t attend university, having a high school education is enough to qualify as educated youth.
+She isn’t the first educated youth to arrive in the village where she is sent.
+By 1975, the longest-staying educated youth in the village had already been there for nine years.

-Every morning between 3:30 and 4:30 a.m., loudspeakers that are installed at every house’s main door wake up the villagers and everyone gets ready for work.
+Every morning, between 3:30 and 4:30 a.m., loudspeakers installed at the main door of every house wake up the villagers, signaling it’s time to prepare for work.
 They have no machines.
-The only tools available simple scythes and people’s bare hands.
+The only tools available are simple scythes and their bare hands.

-Nowadays in Austria, there is usually no fieldwork in winter, but when my MIL is sent to China’s countryside at the age of 20, this is not how it works.
-Corn is brought in from the fields in autumn, but since there is too much field work to do before the start of Northeast China’s long and cold winters, harvesting corn stalks is kept for winter.
-With the first snow, the villagers – including the educated youth – can still be seen working in the fields.
-My MILs hands are cracked and show small wounds, but she is determined to keep on working.
+In Austria today, fieldwork usually doesn’t happen in winter.
+But when my mother-in-law is sent to China’s countryside at age 20, things are different.
+Corn is harvested from the fields in autumn, but because there’s so much fieldwork to complete before the start of Northeast China’s long and bitter winters, harvesting corn stalks is postponed until winter.
+Even with snow on the ground, the villagers—including the educated youth—continue working in the fields.
+My mother-in-law’s hands become cracked and wounded, but she remains determined to keep going.

-My MIL is luckier than one of the other educated youths who has been sent there.
-In her village, there is a young man from Shanghai.
-One winter day, the guy is drawing a heavy cart loaded with the harvest.
-The road is icy; the guy slips and the cart slides out of control, crushing him beneath its wheels.
+My mother-in-law is luckier than one of the other educated youth in her village.
+There is a young man from Shanghai who, one winter day, is pulling a heavy cart loaded with the harvest.
+The icy road causes him to slip, and the cart slides out of control, crushing him beneath its wheels.

-At age 23, after 39 months of living and doing hard work in the countryside, my mother-in-law is finally allowed to move back to the city.
-Three years later, she marries my father-in-law.
+At age 23, after 39 months of living and performing grueling labor in the countryside, my mother-in-law is finally allowed to return to the city.
+Three years later, she marries my father-in-law, a Chinese man from Northeast China.

-Have you ever met anybody who has been sent to the countryside during the cultural revolution?
+Have you ever met anyone who was sent to the countryside during the Cultural Revolution?